KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 </QueryList>
 ```

 As described in the Event IDs table, these events log also events of Potentially Unwanted Software/Applications (PUA).
-If only events **not** related to PUA are needed, the following XPath query can be used:
+If the events **not** related to PUA are needed, an additional filter is needed to be applied in the "Category Name" field of the EventData.
+The following XPath query can be used:

 ```xml
 <QueryList>